 As required at the start of a new mayoral term, the Educational Nominating Panel is now accepting applications for the Board of Education of the School District of Philadelphia.
-Applications are due on January 31, 2020.
+Applications are due by 5 p.m. on February 4.

 The Board of Education is charged with the administration, management, and operation of the School District of Philadelphia.
 As part of the Board of Education, members will be expected to work collectively to oversee all major policy, budgetary, and financial decisions for the School District.
 Among other duties, the Board of Education will appoint and evaluate the Superintendent of Schools, adopt the annual operating and capital budgets, authorize the receiving or expending of funds, and authorize charter schools.
 In addition, Board of Education members will be expected to attend regular monthly public meetings, biannual meetings with members of City Council and the Mayor, hearings, committee meetings, and regular visits to public schools.